Samsung/Universum/doc/github_handler.rst

 See example of such Jenkins job `in the next section <Jenkins jobs example_>`_.

-The following picture represents the event sequence leading to check result for a commit displayed on GitHub:
+The following picture represents a possible event sequence leading to a check result for a commit displayed on GitHub:

 .. raw:: html
     :file: _static/github_handler.svg